 Amazon Book Sales Have Very Little Profit

-Although Amazon offers easy publishing features, but most Amazon book sellers make only 1-3% profit per book.
+Although Amazon offers easy publishing features, most Amazon book sellers make only 1-3% profit per book.

 Choosing An FBA Alternative